 "Teen Court got me more involved in my school and student life and made me

-Since the first official hearing in 2005, Teen Court has involved over 851 youth volunteers in the roles of judge's observer, prosecuting attorney, defense attorney, bailiff, and jurors.
-Additionally, more than 1,975 hours have been completed in local community service by the juvenile offenders as part of their sentencing.
+Since the first official hearing in 2005, Teen Court has involved over 945 youth volunteers who have served 5,186 hours of community service through Teen Court hearings.
+Additionally, 2,245 hours have been completed in local community service by the juvenile offenders as part of their sentencing.

 Teen Court is also sponsored by: